 Rules: The rules may be updated and modified at any time, for any reason.
 Rulings may be made outside the scope of these Rules in order to preserve fair play and tournament integrity.
 Participation in this Tournament constitutes entrant’s full and unconditional agreement to these Rules, the Official Rules on the Prize tab, and Tournament Official decisions, which are final and binding in all matters related to this tournament.
 Winning a prize is contingent upon fulfilling all requirements set forth herein.

 Eligibility: Residents of the United States only.
-Not valid in Maryland, Arizona, and Connecticut.
+Residents of Arizona, Connecticut, and Maryland are restricted.
 Employees of MLG, the Tournament's participating sponsors and their advertising agencies, and members of the immediate family of any such persons, are not eligible to participate and win.
 For the complete list of restrictions/limitations, please visit the prize tab.
 Any team found using a restricted player may be disqualified from the tournament without a refund of credits.

 Definition of Non-Amateurs: Players that have won a cash prize from any Online Tournaments or Ladders for the game and console on which the tournament is being held.
 If a player takes credits in place of a cash prize, they are still no longer considered an amateur and are ineligible to play in amateur tournaments for the game/console.
 If any player is found playing on a team that falls into one of the above categories, the whole team will be disqualified and credits will not be refunded.
 Anyone living in the same household as a Non Amateur player will also be considered non Amateur and are not allowed to participate in Amateur Tournaments.
 Additionally, players found evading amateur status are subject to being banned for up to thirty (30) days.